jnozzi/cocoadev.com/SiteContent/General/HTTPPOSTtoASPdotNet.markdown

 Hi all.
 I hope somebody can help me.
 I'm trying to send an HTTP POST request to an ASP.NET server.
-I get the following error: Error receiving response: [[NSError]] "POSIX error: Connection reset by peer" Domain=[[NSPOSIXErrorDomain]].
+I get the following error: Error receiving response: General/NSError "POSIX error: Connection reset by peer" Domain=General/NSPOSIXErrorDomain.

 Any thoughts/ideas/suggestions?

 ----

-Your POST is probably malformed and the server is following the HTTP protocol by disconnecting you when it receives the malformed request.  [[PostYourCode]] so we can see what you're doing wrong, or maybe you should test the request against a non-IIS server and see if it helps you deduce what you're doing wrong.
+Your POST is probably malformed and the server is following the HTTP protocol by disconnecting you when it receives the malformed request.
+General/PostYourCode so we can see what you're doing wrong, or maybe you should test the request against a non-IIS server and see if it helps you deduce what you're doing wrong.

 ----